Use Word templates to create standardized documents

 A few things can cause Word to freeze, requiring you to use Task Manager to stop Word:

 - You insert a content control other than Picture or Plain Text.

 - You make a textual change, such as changing the capitalization or adding text, to a content control.
 These changes can occur through AutoCorrect as well as user edits.
 By default, Microsoft Word AutoCorrect capitalizes sentences.
 When you add a content control field, Word sees it as a new sentence and will capitalize it when focus shifts away from the field.

 To prevent issues with control fields, do the following:

 Only add fields as Plain Text or Picture

-You use the XML Mapping Pane to add Dynamics 365 entity fields to your Word template.
+You use the XML Mapping Pane to add Customer Engagement apps entity fields to your Word template.
 Be sure to only add fields as Plain Text or Picture.

 Do not make any textual changes to the added content control

 You can make formatting changes to content control fields, such as bolding the text, but no other textual changes, including capitalization changes.